Find It Now

 OUTDOOR POOL AGE RESTRICTIONS

-- Children 7 and under must be directly supervised by an adult (18 years and older) at all times.
-This means the parent/chaperone must be in the water within arm's length of the children.
+- Children 7 and under must be directly supervised by an adult (18 years and older) in the water at all times.

-- Children ages 8-10 may use the pool unsupervised, however an adult must remain in the pool area at all times.
+- Children ages 15 and under may use the pool unsupervised, however an adult must remain in the pool area at all times.